 - Avoid blowing your nose with great force, which can push bacteria into the sinuses.

 Some doctors advise periodic home nasal washings to clear secretions.
 This may help prevent, and also treat, sinus infections.

 Many sinus infections improve without treatment.
 However, several medications may speed recovery and reduce the chance that an infection will become chronic.

 Decongestants — Congestion often triggers sinus infections, and decongestants can open the sinuses and allow them to drain.
 Several are available:

 Antihistamines — These medications help to relieve the symptoms of nasal allergies that lead to inflammation and infections.
 However, some doctors advise against using antihistamines during a sinus infection because they can cause excessive drying and slow the drainage process.
-Over-the-counter antihistamines include diphenhydramine (Benadryl and others), chlorpheniramine (Chlor-Trimeton and others) and loratadine (Claritin).
-Fexofenadine (Allegra) and cetrizine (Zyrtec) are available by prescription.
+Many over-the-counter antihistamines are available as brand name products and less expensive generic versions.

-Nasal steroids — Anti-inflammatory sprays such as mometasone (Nasonex) and fluticasone (Flonase), both available by prescription, reduce swelling of nasal membranes.
+Nasal steroids — Anti-inflammatory sprays such as mometasone (Nasonex) and fluticasone (Flonase) reduce swelling of nasal membranes.
 Like antihistamines, nasal steroids can be most useful for those who have nasal allergies.
 Nasal steroids tend to produce less drying than antihistamines.
 Unlike nasal decongestants, nasal steroids can be used for prolonged periods.

 Saline nasal sprays — These salt-water sprays are safe to use and can provide some relief by adding moisture to the nasal passages, thinning mucus secretions and helping to flush out any bacteria that may be present.